 The Company uses derivative financial instruments to maintain a portion of its long-term debt obligations at a targeted balance of fixed and variable interest rate debt to manage its risk associated with fluctuations in interest rates.
 In 2013, we entered into two interest rate swap contracts.
-These instruments have been designated as cash flow hedges for accounting purposes.
-Unrealized changes in the fair value of these derivative instruments are recorded in "Accumulated other comprehensive loss" within the equity section of our Consolidated Balance Sheets.
+These instruments have been designated as cash flow hedges for accounting purposes, and the fair value is calculated utilizing Level 2 inputs.
+Unrealized changes in the fair value of these derivative instruments are recorded in Accumulated other comprehensive loss within the equity section of our Consolidated Balance Sheets.

-The effective portion of the gain or loss on the derivatives is reported as a component of "Comprehensive income" within the Consolidated Statements of Comprehensive Income and reclassified into earnings in the same period in which the hedged transaction affects earnings.
-The effective portion of the derivative represents the change in fair value of the hedge that offsets the change in fair value of the hedge item.
-To the extent changes in fair values of the instruments are not highly effective the ineffective portion of the hedge is immediately recognized in earnings.
+The effective portion of the gain or loss on the derivatives is reported as a component of Comprehensive income within the Consolidated Statements of Comprehensive Income and reclassified into earnings in the same period in which the hedged transaction affects earnings.
+The effective portion of the derivative represents the change in fair value of the hedge that offsets the change in fair value of the hedged item.
+To the extent changes in fair values of the instruments are not highly effective, the ineffective portion of the hedge is immediately recognized in earnings.

 We perform an assessment of the effectiveness of our derivative contracts designated as hedges, including assessing the possibility of counterparty default.
 If we determine that a derivative is no longer expected to be highly effective, we discontinue hedge accounting prospectively and recognize subsequent changes in the fair value of the hedge in earnings.
-We believe our derivative contracts, which consist of interest rate contracts, will continue to be highly effective in offsetting changes in cash flow attributable to floating interest rate risk.
-We did not have any ineffectiveness in 2013 related to these instruments.
+We believe our derivative contracts, which consist of interest rate swap contracts, will continue to be highly effective in offsetting changes in cash flow attributable to floating interest rate risk.
+We did not have any ineffectiveness in 2015 or 2014 related to these instruments.